Series: Collecting

 Concept: Iris Laner, Werner Michler, Romana Sammern

-This series will, among other things, discuss transdisciplinary alternatives to pedagogical discourses of competence and bring scientific and artistic perspectives into dialogue in the context of European educational discourses.
+This seminar series explores, among other things, transdisciplinary alternatives to dominant pedagogical discourses of competence, and brings scholarly and artistic perspectives into dialogue within the context of European educational debates.

-With Hildegard Fraueneder (Dept. of Art Education, Mozarteum University, Figurations of Transition, S&A), Ulrike Greiner (School of Education, University of Salzburg), Iris Laner (Dept. of Art Education/SOMA, Mozarteum University), Werner Michler (Figurations of Transition, S&A/Dept. of German Studies, University of Salzburg), Markus Oppolzer (Dept. of English Studies, University of Salzburg), Romana Sammern, Figurations of Transition, S&A/Department of Art History, University of Salzburg), Birke Sturm (Dept. of Art Education, Mozarteum University).
+With Hildegard Fraueneder (Dept. of Art Education, Mozarteum University, Figurations of Transition, Arts & Knowledges), Ulrike Greiner (School of Education, University of Salzburg), Iris Laner (Dept. of Art Education/SOMA, Mozarteum University), Werner Michler (Figurations of Transition, Arts & Knowledges/Dept. of German Studies, University of Salzburg), Markus Oppolzer (Dept. of English and American Studies, University of Salzburg), Romana Sammern, Figurations of Transition, Arts & Knowledges/Department of Art History, University of Salzburg), Birke Sturm (Dept. of Art Education, Mozarteum University).

 Concept: Romana Sammern